MarcialBot/khrismarcial/src/pages/index.md

 templateKey: index-page
 title: I do things on the internet.
 image: /img/1073863.png
-heading: i build strategies and websites.
+heading: I build strategies and websites.
-subheading: with the help of a lot of coffee.
+subheading: With the help of a lot of coffee.
 mainpitch:
   title: My name's Khris.
-  description: >-
+  description: "Learning new things and taking on new and interesting projects has
-    I'm a problem solver/fullstack software engineer/writer/seo.
-I've helped businesses like Sandals, Jumio, and TeamiBlends grow their websites through SEO and PR strategies.
+    been my passion.
 Right now, I work for a digital marketing agency called From The Future.
+My desires are simple:  Work on things I'm passionate about and help people."

-    I also have a dog named Korra.
-She's awesome.
+description: I'm a problem solver/fullstack software engineer/writer/seo.
+I've helped businesses like Sandals, Jumio, and TeamiBlends grow their websites through SEO and PR strategies.
+Interested in a website or digital strategy?
-description: Learning new things and taking on new and interesting projects has been my passion.
-If you'd be interested in having me help improve your business, website, or social media campaign, feel free to take a look at what I have to offer by clicking the button below.
+  Take a peek at my services.
 intro:
   blurbs: []
   heading: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod